-The New York State Teachers' Retirement Board administers NYSTRS.
-The System provides benefits to plan members and beneficiaries as authorized by the Education Law and the Retirement and Social Security Law of the State of New York.
-NYSTRS issues a publicly available financial report that contains financial statements and required supplementary information for the System.
-The report may be obtained by writing to NYSTRS, 10 Corporate Woods Drive, Albany, New York 12211-2395.
+The New York State Teachers' Retirement Board administers the New York State Teachers' Retirement System ("NYSTRS").
+NYSTRS is a cost sharing, multiple employer defined benefit pension plan.
+NYSTRS provides retirement, disability, withdrawal and death benefits to plan members and beneficiaries as authorized by the Education Law and the Retirement and Social Security Law of the State of New York.
+NYSTRS issues a publicly available financial report that contains financial statements and required supplementary information for NYSTRS.
+The report may be obtained by writing to the New York State Teachers' Retirement System, 10 Corporate Woods Drive, Albany, New York 12211-2395